BDenizKoca/nimea/en/wiki/gods-religions/pelagris.md

 # Pelagris

+## Faith Details

+Name: Pelagris

 Domain: Sea, Storm, Depth

 Symbol: A serpent-wreathed wave; a trident cracked by lightning

-No temple can contain her — she lives in impact and abyss.
+She cannot be contained by walls — she lives in impact and abyss.

-## Cults
+## Cults & Followers

 - Tidebound; Salt-born.

-## Rituals
+## Rituals & Taboos

 - Use the sea without offering and doom your line; the drowned belong to her.

+## Architecture & Symbolism

+Shrines are coastal cliffs, wave-battered arches, and beacon towers lashed by storm; her marks are tridents, coiled serpents, and salt-scarred stone.